dankelley/dfo/README.md

 The following reads, summarizes, and plots an IOS-formatted CTD file that is provided with the package.
-(Type `?read.ctd.ios` in an R console for more details).
+(Type `?read.ctd.ios` in an R console for more details.)
 ```R
 library(dfo)
 file <- system.file("extdata", "2007-019-055.ctd", package="dfo")